 - DAWN lighting workshop at Kerry EBT Training Centre.

 I spend a lot of time designing courses to ensure they engage delegates through interactive exercises, entertaining videos and storytelling.
 I believe that people learn by doing, so I insert a lot of practical exercises into my trainings.
 Delivering training allows me to bring together my skills in public speaking, journalism, content creation, video, writing and mentoring.

 Fiona Ashe on Copywriting:

 Writing to a very high level takes time to master.
-I’ve been writing for many years, having started in the pressurised environment of a newsroom (TV3 and Today FM) — it was excellent training in how to consume a lot of content quickly and rewrite it concisely.
-Now I use those skills to help companies to grow and attract new business.
+I’ve been writing for many years.
+I started in the pressurised environment of a newsroom (TV3 and Today FM) — it was excellent training in how to consume a lot of content quickly and rewrite it concisely.
+Now I use those skills to help companies to grow, connect with customers and attract new business.

 Fiona Ashe on Book Editing:

-Since then, I’ve edited and published a biography by another independent author and am working on two more books.
+Since then, I’ve edited and published two more books by an independent author and am working on two more books.
 The self-publishing industry is so competitive that I’m delighted to be able to help independent authors to realise their dream and see their books in print.